 Though the method of using paper or parchment patterns for making new icons was very common, there were also some painters so experienced that they could reproduce an icon without the need of such a pattern, and not only that, they could paint in different styles, whether in the traditional stylized manner favored by the Old Believers, or in the more “Italian” and realistic-appearing style that began to be favored by the State Church after the split between the Old Believers and the State Church divided Russian Orthodoxy in the mid-1600s.

-The svyet or fon is the “light,” the background area of the icon.
+The svyet (“light”) or fon (“base”) is the background area of the icon.
 It is sometimes only painted in a light color, but in many examples it is gilded with gold leaf or with a cheaper substitute.
 Additional ornamentation could be added by stamping or incising the gilding.
 The “cheaper substitute,” particularly in the 19th century, was a background of tin leaf over which a varnish tinted with saffron was placed to make it look like gold, an inexpensive alternative to gold leaf that has its own charm.
 I have seen many old icons now with “silver” backgrounds that were originally coated with saffron-tinted varnish, but someone at some point removed it, and with it the original appearance of the icon.
 It is usually best, when coming across an icon with such a tinted varnish, to just leave it untouched.

 One could also add a decorative repoussé (design hammered in from the back) metal cover of silver or gilt or silvered brass.
 Such a cover, called a riza (“robe”) often covered all of the painted icon except the faces and hands of the saints depicted.
 It was bent over at the edges to fit over the outer edges of the painted icon, to which it was nailed on the sides.
 The riza generally reproduced in metal the bodies and garments of the saints painted on the icon panel itself.
 The term riza in modern times began to be replaced occasionally with oklad.

 Earlier icons often had ornamental metal covers that were actually nailed to the painted surface of the icon, which accounts for the many little holes one sees in so many early icons when the covers are removed to reveal the painting beneath.
 That may also have happened to more recent icons, as is visible on the icon of Jesus as The Lord Almighty (Gospod Vsederzhitel) seen below.
 Note the little holes here and there on the surface: